FCSplayz/VectorTyping/CONTRIB-POLICY.md

 ## VectorTyping Contribution Policy (the "VTCP")
 <b><ins><sup>Version 1.0.0 – Last Updated: <i>May 11th, 2023</i></sup>&nbsp;</ins></b><br/><br/>

-Before first contributing to the VectorTyping Library (the "Library) in any way, please read the Library's terms and conditions in the [VTLL](LICENSE.md).
+Before first contributing to the VectorTyping Library (the "Library") in any way, you must read and accept the Library's terms and conditions in the [VTLL](LICENSE.md).

 We welcome contributions to this project from the community! <br/>
 If you're interested in contributing, please follow the guidelines below after having first read the [VTLL](LICENSE.md):